Virtual algebraic fibrations of K\"ahler groups: Introduction

 We have tasked ourselves with the purpose of understanding virtual algebraic fibrations in the realm of K\"ahler groups.

-The first result is little more than a rephrasing of Delzant's results on the Bieri--Neumann--Strebel invariants of K\"ahler groups (\cite{De10}), and is possibly known at least implicitly to those familiar with that result.
-It asserts that the ``generic" K\"ahler group virtually algebraically fibers, and more importantly gives a geometric meaning to latter notion.
+The starting point amounts to reinterpreting geometrically Delzant's results on the Bieri--Neumann--Strebel invariants of K\"ahler groups (\cite{De10}), and is possibly known at least implicitly to those familiar with that result.
+In particular, it entails a geometric characterization of K\"ahler manifolds whose fundamental group does not virtually algebraically fiber.
 To state this result, recall that the Albanese dimension $a(X) \geq 0$ of a K\"ahler manifold is defined as the complex dimension of the image of $X$ under the Albanese map $\alb$.
 We define the \textit{virtual} Albanese dimension $va(X)$ to be the supremum of the Albanese dimension of all finite covers of $X$.
 (This definition replicates that of virtual first Betti number $vb_1$, that will be as well of use in what follows.)
 The property of having Albanese dimension equal to zero or equal to one is determined by the fundamental group $G = \pi_1(X)$ alone (see e.g.\ Proposition \ref{prop:samealb}); because of that, it makes sense to talk of (virtual) Albanese dimension of a K\"ahler group as an element of $\{0,1,>1\}$.
 With this in mind we have the following:

 \begin{ther} Let $G$ be a K\"ahler group.
 Then either $G$ virtually algebraically fibers, or $va(G) \leq 1$. \end{ther}